 What should you consider when reviewing this area?

-• Are the costs associated with the development of bids understood and can this process be made more efficient whilst maintaining sufficiently robust controls?
+- Are the costs associated with bid development understood, and can this process be made more efficient while still maintaining adequate controls?

-• Is the process for developing bids collaborative?
-Does it involve and engage all key staff and expertise in a timely manner?
+- Is the bid development process collaborative?
+Is it involving and engaging all key personnel and expertise in a timely manner?

-• Are there delegations of authority, based on clearly defined criteria, for both bid qualification and submitting bids?
+- Are delegations of authority based on clearly defined criteria in place for both bid qualification and bid submission?

-• Do individual personalities disproportionately influence bid decisions and circumvent the process?
-If so, how is this risk managed?
+- Do individual personalities have an undue influence on bid decisions, thereby circumventing the process?
+If this is the case, how is this risk managed?

-• Where there are subsequent negotiations, are movements in contract value and anticipated margin from the original bid submitted subject to being reapproved?
+- Are changes in contract value and anticipated margin from the original bid submitted subject to reapproval if there are subsequent negotiations?

-• Is feedback obtained from both successful and unsuccessful bids and are these lessons used to continuously improve the bid process?
+- Is feedback obtained from both successful and unsuccessful bids, and are these lessons used to improve the bid process on an ongoing basis?

-• Where a dedicated bid management function exists, is the role and objectives of this function clearly defined and are there appropriate performance measures in place to measure their effectiveness?
+- Is the role and objectives of a dedicated bid management function clearly defined, and are appropriate performance measures in place to measure their effectiveness?

-• Is there a process for capturing and evaluating risks when evaluating new projects and contracts, ensuring they are within the organisation’s risk appetite?
+Is there a process in place for capturing and evaluating risks when evaluating new projects and contracts to ensure they are within the risk appetite of the organisation?

-Internal audit functions should also consider whether they have the skills and expertise to sufficiently challenge the business.
-High performing Internal Audit functions use internal or external subject matter experts to support in reviewing this area.
-Examples include commercial specialists, quantity surveyors and project managers.
+Internal audit functions should also consider whether they have the necessary skills and expertise to challenge the business.
+Internal or external subject matter experts are used by high-performing Internal Audit functions to assist in reviewing this area.
+Commercial specialists, quantity surveyors, and project managers are a few examples.

-So it is clear, seeking advice to help you identify weaknesses within your bid management and estimating and tendering processes could well pay dividends.
+As a result, it is clear that seeking advice to help you identify flaws in your bid management, estimating, and tendering processes could pay off handsomely.